spectrocloud/librarium/content/docs/08-user-management/04-saml-sso/05-palette-sso-with-onelogin.md

   ![Permissions](/oidc-onelogin-images/roles-full.png)

 <br />
+You have now configured Palette to use OneLogin as a third-party IDP.
+Use the above steps to create additional groups in OneLogin and Palette.
+As you start deploying clusters, keep in mind that if you use Palette's Extended Kubernetes distribution, you can configure the cluster to inherit OIDC configurations from the tenant.
+Refer to the [Palette eXtended Kubernetes](/integrations/kubernetes#configureoidcidentityprovider) reference page to learn more about out-of-the-box support for OIDC.
 # Validate

 1. The SSO configuration is now complete and it's time to test all of our efforts.
 You can logout out of Palette and you'll be redirected to a new login screen.